AdelaideBioinfo/horizontalTransfer/README.md

 ### 4) Clustering of nucleotide BovB sequences from bats and frogs

-As above, concatenated all frog and bat BovB sequences; then used [usearchSortByLength.q](scripts/usearchSortByLength.q) to sort by sequence length (min 2kb, max 4kb); then used [usearchCluster.q](scripts/usearchCluster.q) to cluster the sequences; and [alignRefineAndTree.q](scripts/alignRefineAndTree.q) to align and infer a phylogeny.
+As above, concatenated all frog and bat BovB sequences; then used [usearchSortByLength.q](scripts/usearchSortByLength.q) to sort by sequence length (min 2kb, max 4kb); [usearchCluster.q](scripts/usearchCluster.q) to cluster the sequences; and [alignRefineAndTree.q](scripts/alignRefineAndTree.q) to align and infer a phylogeny.

 ### 5) Extraction of nucleotide ORFs and conserved amino acid residues